KYOMIX/E-PDF-G/README.md

 ## License

-This project is free to use for personal and commercial purposes.
+This project is free* to use for personal and commercial purposes.

+*you can support me on the index.html page (buy me a coffee)

 ---